 Any professional wood floor installer is familiar with racking.
 It’s the term they use to describe the process of laying the floor out in advance of the actual installation.
 If you plan on installing your floors yourself, do not skip racking if you want the best results.

 Because wood is a natural product, there are always variations in hardwood flooring.
-Racking allows you to see these variations and arrange them in manner most pleasing to the eye.
+Racking allows you to see these variations and arrange them in a manner most pleasing to the eye.

 Racking also ensures that plank sizes are distributed evenly.
 No one wants to get to the end of an installation only to discover they’ve got nothing but short pieces left.

-Racking gives you a good idea of how the finished floor will appear, brings to light any possible problems with installation (hello walls that aren’t straight) and ultimately speeds the installation process.
+Racking gives you a good idea of how the finished floor will appear, brings to light any possible problems with installation (hello walls that aren’t straight), and ultimately speeds the installation process.